What is Action Reflection Learning?

 Reflection-on-action refers to the retrospective consideration of training to discover, analyse and interpret the recalled information, the knowledge utilised in practical situations.

 On the hand, reflections in action means that you think about what you do while you do it; they are usually encouraged by surprise and by something that baffled you.

 What are the steps of an Action Learning Program?

-Isabel Rimanoczy investigated the methodology of ARL and codified it in 2004, identifying 16 elements and 10 fundamental principles.
+Isabel Rimanoczy investigated the methodology of Action Reflection Learning (ARL) and codified it in 2004, identifying 16 elements and 10 fundamental principles.
 The ten learning principles of the action reflection model are as follows:

 - Tacit Knowledge